jacebenson/jace.pro/content/post/2019-11-30-browser-extensions-review/index.md

 | Compare Records         | ❌          | ❌       | ✅       |

+## SN Utils

+Unfortunately I've never looked at this extension in depth until I started writing this post.
+With that being said, holy cow.

+Arnoud, good job.

+~~Some of the things I don't think should be in the extension but others, man I wish they were part of the platform.~~

+I think the CTRL-S / CMD-S and CTRL-V / CMD-V should be something Servicenow Proper should add to the platform making them unneeded.

+After comments added to this post it's clear to see slash commands can add any search including docs/api stuff.
+So I changed that to Sort of as they need to be configured.

 ## SN Tool belt

 I've been a fan of this repository for years now.
 It isn't the biggest project but was the only one I found to be open source when I first looked.

 With that being said, it's all about giving you links to quickly jump around instances.
 I assume we all do that because I do that.

-## SN Utils

-Unfortunately I've never looked at this extension in depth until I started writing this post.
-With that being said, holy cow.

-Arnoud, good job.

-Some of the things I don't think should be in the extension but others, man I wish they were part of the platform.

 ## SwissNow